tesera/terraform-modules/rds/README.md

 - **security_group_ids:** list of security group ids which are going to be granted access to the DB.
 [Default: []]
 - **ssh_identity_file:** SSH key filename for connecting to the bastion host
 - **bastion_ip:** IP of the bastion host.
 If it is not provided the psql command will run directly against the RDS host without SSH tunneling
-- **init_scripts_folder:** sub folder containingthe sql init scripts to be executed.
+- **init_scripts_folder:** sub folder containing the sql init scripts to be executed.
 The script files must have .sql extenstion.
 And all of the scripts must end with ";".
 All scripts are going to be executed in a single transaction against the database specified in db_name.
 - **ssh_username:** username for connecting to the bastion host
 - **apply_immediately:** specifies whether any database modifications are applied immediately, or during the next maintenance window.
 [Default: false].
 - **iam_database_authentication_enabled:** specifies whether or mappings of AWS Identity and Access Management (IAM) accounts to database accounts is enabled.
 [Default: false].
 - **skip_final_snapshot:**  determines whether a final DB snapshot is created before the DB cluster is deleted.
 If true is specified, no DB snapshot is created.
 If false is specified, a DB snapshot is created before the DB cluster is deleted, using the value from final_snapshot_identifier.
 [Default: false].
 - **instance_count:** count of aurora instances to be created in the aurora cluster.
 Used only with type = cluster.
 [Default: 1].
-- **cluster_engine:** database engine for the aurora cluster.
-Used only with type = cluster.
-[Default: aurora-postgresql]

 ## Output